BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 _**To develop and improve our Services:**_ We are always looking for ways to make our Services smarter, faster, secure, integrated, and useful.
-We use information and collective learnings (including feedback) about how people use our Services to troubleshoot, to identify trends, usage, activity patterns and areas for integration, to improve our Services and to develop new products, features and technologies that benefit our users and the public.
+We use information and collective learnings (including feedback) about how people use our Services, as well as content that has been de-identified and aggregated in accordance with applicable data contribution product functionalities, to troubleshoot, to identify trends, usage, activity patterns and areas for integration, to improve our Services and to develop new products, features and technologies that benefit our users and the public.
 For example, to improve the @mention feature, we automatically analyze recent interactions among users and how often they @mention one another to surface the most relevant connections for users, or we might analyze Marketplace search terms to improve the accuracy and relevance of suggested apps returned when you use the search feature.
 In some cases, we apply these learnings across our Services to improve and develop similar features, to better integrate the Services you use, or to provide you with insights based on how others use our Services.
 We also test and analyze certain new features with some users before rolling the feature out to all users.

 _**To communicate with you about the Services:**_ We use your contact information to send transactional communications via email and within the